-All morning events will be held in the Ruth & Lewis Sherman Centre for Digital Scholarship (first floor, Mills Memorial Library)
+All morning and afternoon events will be held in the Ruth & Lewis Sherman Centre for Digital Scholarship (first floor, Mills Memorial Library)

 8:30 – 9:00: Registration & Light Refreshments